brendino500/Weather-TfL/README.md

 ---

+## :partying_face: Wins

+* Calling 4 APIs within 48h in a React with no previous experience was a real challenge, therefore incredibly rewarding.

+* **Pair coding the whole project using VSCode Live Share.**

+---

 ## :paperclips: Takeaways

 - This project was **incredibly fun coding the entire thing as a pair**.
 We felt by doing this, we were learning the code and more importantly **learning from each other**. **When one person was stuck we always had the other person to help and guide to understand the concept.**